Deals Reminder: Wheelson Build & Code Your Own AI Self-Driving Car

-Just a quick reminder for our readers on the great deal on the Wheelson Build & Code Your Own AI Self-Driving Car in the Geeky Gadgets Deals store this week.
+Just a quick reminder for our readers about the great deal on the Wheelson Build & Code Your Own AI Self-Driving Car kit.

 The Wheelson Build & Code Your Own AI Self-Driving Car kit is available in our deals store for $107.99 without tools and $129.99 with tools, a saving of 10% off the normal price.